 Every Disney resort decorates for the holidays in keeping with their individual themes.
 My personal favorites that are really worth a special visit:

-Disney’s Beach Club Resort has a life-size edible gingerbread carousel and Yacht Club has a holiday village with miniature train.
+Disney’s Beach Club Resort has a life-size edible gingerbread carousel (and Yacht Club has a holiday village with a miniature train).

 New Years Eve At Disney World